JeremyRand/namecoin.org/_posts/2021-05-31-transaction-queue-for-namecoin-core.md

 `listqueuetransactions` lists all the queued transactions.
 Note that this may also include transactions queued by RPC calls.

-These changes will be available in Namecoin Core starting version 0.22.
+These changes will be available in Namecoin Core starting version 22.0.

 This change was a prerequisite for `name_autoregister`, an RPC call to register a name in one step without having to manually call `name_firstupdate`, regarding which we endeavor to have an update in the next few days.
 That RPC call is the final pre-requisite for completing the new name management GUI.

-This work was funded by NLnet Foundation's NGI0 Discovery Fund, which is funded by the European Commission, the executive branch of the European Union.
+This work was funded by NLnet Foundation's NGI0 Discovery Fund.

-* Actually, this is only true in Bitcoin.
+[1] Actually, this is only true in Bitcoin.
 In Namecoin, presumably to take the edge off this wart, there's a special (somewhat ungainly) exemption for `name_firstupdate`, which was the cause of very serious bugs in the past, such as the [June 2018 incident]({{ "/2018/07/08/brownout-june-17-20.html" | relative_url }}).